 Her work at the Oral History Center of Cambridge continued into an oral history interview project titled “A Passion For Life: Stories and Folk Arts of Palestinian and Jewish Women” during July 1988 through May 1990.
 This project consisted of oral history interviews with eight Jewish and Palestinian women, including Feryal, living in Boston, whose lives involved some type of folk art tradition.
 Feryal served as the project’s co-lead with Ms. Cohen.
 They worked together to help the women, from cultures of long-standing conflict, find a common bond without hiding the fact that they had important differences.
 “A Passion For Life” was successful and controversial, exhibited extensively over the next decade as well as presented in 18 public events.

 Feryal was a peace activist as much as she was an artist.
 Over her nearly 50 years of folkloric and artistic expertise, she has lectured at notable institutions about Palestinian traditions including the University of Massachusetts, the Oral History Center of Cambridge, Portland State University, University of Oregon, to name a few.

-Feryal was named Master of Traditional Arts and Culture Keeper by the University of Oregon, the Oregon Arts Commission, National Endowment of the Arts, Oregon Historical Society and the Oregon Folklife Network in 2015.
+Feryal was named Master of Traditional Arts and Culture Keeper by the University of Oregon, the Oregon Arts Commission, National Endowment of the Arts, Oregon Historical Society and the Oregon Folklife Network in 2015, and again in 2017.

 To see the chronology of her research and awards, please click here.